 - Folks often think that ex call-center employees could be a good fit.
-But hey’re used to executing a totally different process and it’ll take a while for them to get into a new mindset.
+But they’re used to executing a totally different process and it’ll take a while for them to get into a new mindset.

-- lack of naturality – they write marketing emails, not personal and straightforward ones
+- lack of naturality – they write marketing emails, not personal and straightforward one’s

-- boredom – marketing people often want to do nothing else but think about creative campaigns that could go viral (i’m not hating though, just saying).
+- boredom – marketing people often want to do nothing else but think about creative campaigns that could go viral (I’m not hating though, just saying).
 Creativity is good, but it has to be balanced with grit (perseverance) and analytical thinking.

 - Same with sales-related experience.
 Salespeople are closers.
 They want to get good leads and work on them, not the other way around.
-Giving a SDR (sales development rep) position to a seasoned salesperson is a good way to have a burnt-out employee after a few months.
+Giving an SDR (sales development rep) position to a seasoned salesperson is a good way to have a burnt-out employee after a few months.

 Basic sales development is not rocket science

 You could teach most people basic sales development easily.
 What’s tricky is finding people that will take your blueprint and constantly improve it, out of a pure drive to be effective and deliver great results.

 That’s why it’s better to hire someone without experience, but with the right soft skills and mindset, rather than trade skills for experience.